phzfi/bch-nps/README.md

 ## 1. Project purpose

-The purpose of this application is to measure the promoter score of the customer.
+The purpose of this application is to measure the net promoter score of the customer.
-The promoter score is a research metric that takes the form of a single survey question asking respondents to rate the likelihood that they would recommend a company, product, or a service to a friend or colleague.
+The net promoter score is a research metric that takes the form of a single survey question asking respondents to rate the likelihood that they would recommend a company, product, or a service to a friend or colleague.
 The typical question is:

 > How likely are you to recommend us?

 The scale for the answer ranges from 1 to 10.

-The promoter score can be interpreted and used as an indicator of customer loyalty and its value ranges from -100 to +100.
-A specific promoter score can be used, for example, as a threshold for a bonus salary payment.
-For instance an employer can set a promoter score of 30 as the threshold to pay a bonus to her employees.
+The net promoter score can be interpreted and used as an indicator of customer loyalty and its value ranges from -100 to +100.
+A specific net promoter score can be used, for example, as a threshold for a bonus salary payment.
+For instance an employer can set a net promoter score of 30 as the threshold to pay a bonus to her employees.

 The purpose of this application is to create a survey that can be embedded in any site.